aws-samples/auto-disposition-after-contact-using-genai/README.md

 # Auto post contact disposition with Generative AI

 ## Introduction
-Call dispositions are essential for Contact Center to track agent performance, identify customer trends, improve customer satisfaction, and meet compliance requirements.
-By categorizing the outcome of each call, managers gain valuable insights into agent effectiveness, common customer issues, and areas needing improvement.
-However, ensuring accuracy, consistency, and efficient use of dispositions pose challenges, along with managing the large volume of data generated.
+Call dispositions are essential for the Contact Center to track agent performance, identify customer trends, improve customer satisfaction, and meet compliance requirements.
+Categorizing the outcome of each call provides managers with valuable insights into agent effectiveness, common customer issues, and areas needing improvement.
+However, ensuring accuracy, consistency, and efficient use of dispositions poses challenges, along with managing the large volume of data generated.
 Using Generative AI auto call disposition feature, Contact Centers can maximize the benefits of call dispositions and enhance overall performance.

 ## Prerequisites
 It is assumed that you understand the use of the services below and you have the following prerequisites:
-1. An AWS account with both management console and programmatic administrator access.
+1. An AWS account that grants both management console and programmatic administrator access.
 2. An existing Amazon Connect instance.
 3. Enable Amazon Bedrock (Anthropic Claude 3 Sonnet).
 4. [Amazon Connect Contact Lens post contact summarization is enabled](https://docs.aws.amazon.com/connect/latest/adminguide/view-generative-ai-contact-summaries.html).